 Quick Charging: 3 min | Claimed Battery Life: 12 hrs

 Who Is This Best For: The Nothing Ear Wireless are perfect for listeners yearning for small, comfortable, and powerful without the premium price that typically comes with those adjectives.
-If you care less for the bells and whistles and more for doing the basics well for a lower price, the Nothing Ear is something for you.
+If you care less about the bells and whistles and more about doing the basics well at a lower price, the Nothing Ear is for you.

-Why We Love It: These buds offer powerful sound in a tiny package.
-This compact set of buds has punchy music and a bigger soundstage than you expect.
+Why We Love It: These buds deliver powerful sound in a compact design.
+These buds have punchy music and a bigger soundstage than you expect.
 They are comfortable to wear for hours, and the lower price makes them feel like an elusive, rare bird you only see once in a lifetime.

 Quick Charging: 1 min | Claimed Battery Life: 8.5 hrs

-Who Is This Best For: The Bose Ultra Open is the perfect choice for those who struggle to find a comfortable fit or need awareness of their surroundings.
+Who Is This Best For: The Bose Ultra Open are ideal for individuals who struggle to find a comfortable fit or require awareness of their surroundings.
 These unique cuff-style earbuds are a godsend for those with tiny ear canals or sensitive ears, as they create an airy feel that can make you forget you're even wearing them.

 Quick Charging: 5 min | Claimed Battery Life: 7.5 hrs